Jet315/Houses/README.md

 # Houses
-A way of players purchasing, renting and upgrading their house in Minecraft!
+A way of players purchasing, renting and upgrading their house in Minecraft!<br />
 This repository does not contain the schematics needed for this plugin to fully function.
 Create your own schematics or purchase the plugin on Spigot to obtain them.

 # Information